Biomedical Science MS

 PCOM Georgia

-Biomedical Sciences– General Studies Capstone concentration
+Biomedical Sciences– Advanced Biomedical Studies concentration

 This concentration’s upper-level curriculum involves seminars and the composition and presentation of an original manuscript supervised by members of the PCOM faculty on the Georgia (Suwanee) campus location.
 The curriculum consists of Required and Elective credits, with a total of 24 credits required.
 Students will be exposed to diverse, relevant, cutting-edge topical areas in biomedical sciences including genetics, microbiology, physiology, pharmacology, virology, neuroscience, and nutritional biochemistry.
 Courses are offered at the Georgia (Suwanee) campus location.